wandrew8/Portfolio/src/projects/projectTwo/index.md

 ---
-slug: "/first-post"
+slug: "/second-post"
-title: "Our First Post"
+title: "Our Second Post"
-date: "2020-06-10"
+date: "2020-06-11"
+posttype: "project"
+category: "UI Design"
+tags: ["HTML", "CSS", "SCSS", "React", "Gatsby"]
+featuredImage: ./coral2.jpg
 ---

-# All About Gatsby
+# Gatsby is Awesome!

-## Wait, What is Gatsby?
+## Why you should be using Gatsby today

 I like to describe it as Create React App on steroids, where it’s an easy way to bootstrap a React application and focus on getting productive with the truly different parts of your application.
 At its core, it’s a glorified webpack app, where everything gets built upon that same webpack pipeline that you’ve struggled to write and fully understand to this day (or maybe that’s just me).